GregFrench/CIS3050A2/README.md

 ./runtests.sh

 Overview of how the program works along with the details for each test case are located in the A2report.pdf file.

-Todo:
-- Add 6 more test cases to round it out at 10